Please link this guide if you use it as a reference for your own content. Unofficial translations must also link to the original.

 Neuvillette E N1 > Zhongli hED N1 > Lynette E N1 > Xiangling Q ED > Neuvillette C Q E C > Lynette EQ > Xiangling N2 ED > Neuvillette 2[C]

-Although running Ororon or Fischl is strongly recommended, the team is otherwise flexible.
+Ineffa is mandatory, but the team is otherwise flexible.
 It can include an Anemo unit to shred enemy RES and help stack Neuvillette’s A1, another off-field Electro damage dealer, or a Hydro unit for Hydro Resonance and buffing.
+Columbina is an excellent option thanks to her Lunar Reaction buffs, Hydro particles, and personal damage, but she is also highly contested.

 Notable Teammates